Take a look at voter turnout numbers in West African presidential elections and see if you can see the odd country out.

 If Nigerians start to see limited local services reduce even further, their opinion of local and national government is hardly likely to improve.
 And they will most likely become even less likely to vote.

 Communication is key to stopping this vicious circle.
-But in a time of difficult challenges, technology exists to make that communication has never been easier.
+But in a time of difficult challenges, the technology exists to make that communication has never been easier.